darothen/xbpch/doc/usage.rst

 .. note::

-    Even though you may request lazily-loaded data, there **xpbch** still needs to read your input file to parse its contents.
-This requires iterating line-by-line through the input file, so it may take some time.
+    Even though you may request lazily-loaded data, **xpbch** still needs to read your input file to parse its contents.
+This requires iterating line-by-line through the input file, so it may take some time (about ~10 seconds to read a 6GB file on my late-2016 MacBook Pro).
     Unfortunately, if we don't do this, we can't infer the tracers or their distribution over multiple timesteps containined in the input file.

 The keyword arguments ``memmap`` and ``dask`` control how data is read from your bpch files.

-- ``memmap``: if enabled, the data for each timestep and variable will be accessed through a memory-map into the input file
+``memmap``
-- ``dask``: if enabled, the function to read each timestep for each variable will be wrapped in a ``dask.delayed`` object, initiating a task graph for accessing the data
+  if enabled, the data for each timestep and variable will be accessed through a memory-map into the input file ``dask`` if enabled, the function to read each timestep for each variable will be wrapped in a ``dask.delayed`` object, initiating a task graph for accessing the data

 .. warning::